zalenix/portaldocs/portal-sdk/templates/top-extensions-alerting.md

             "Extension/Your_Extension_Name/Blade/BladeNameB"], // Only support for blade or part type.
         "safeDeploymentStage": ["3"], // Optional.
 It does not support asterisk("*") sign.
         "datacenterCode": ["AM"] // Optional.
-    }
+    ]

 ```

-The parameters are as follows.

 * **severity**:  The priority of the alert.
 An ICM alert that is fired as severity 1 receives immediate attention due to factors like portal outage.
 Lower severity alerts are prioritized appropriately.

 * **enabled**: A Boolean that specifies whether to use the alert criteria.

 * **minAvailability**: The minimum availability, expressed as a percentage.
 For example, an extension fails to load 20 out of 100 times has a minimum availability rating of 80%, or 80% available.

-* **minFailureUserCount**: The minimum number of unique users that encountered a failure previous to meeting or exceeding the error threshold.

 * **minFailureCount**: The minimum number of failures that have occurred.
 In the previous  example,  the configuration requires 5 or more failures for a critical failure.

+* **minFailureUserCount**: The minimum number of unique users that encountered a failure previous to meeting or exceeding the error threshold.

 * **namePath**: This only applies to blades or parts.
 Specifies  what blades or parts can send the alert.
 This parameter can specify a list of full blade or part names to alert on, or it can contain an asterisk("*")   to include all the blades or parts within the  extension.
 The **minAvailability**, **minFailureCount** and **minFailureUserCount** are applied to every individual blades or part that is included in this parameter.